 PSG manufactures their merchandise in their personal factory, located on the outskirts of Paris.
 A particular building in the factory is allocated solely to the production of shirts to be sold as merchandise.
-To maintain this building in the factory and finance the production of the shirts, there are certain costs PSG must incur.
+To maintain this building in the factory and finance the production of shirts, PSG incur certain costs.
 Every month, PSG pays an average of £150,000 for heating, electricity, building maintenance, and other associated overheads in running the factory.
 In addition, the production costs sum up to a total of £15 per unit sold.

-In their accounts and reports, it is always essen-
+In their accounts and reports, it is always

-tial for PSG managers to calculate and know their 'break-even' point.
-This break-even point is the number of shirts sold by the club that earns revenue equal to the overall costs incurred to produce that quantity of shirts; hence, this is the point at which the club makes neither a profit nor a loss.
-If the club were to sell fewer shirts than at the break-even point, costs would be higher than revenue and therefore a loss would be made.
-It is when the club sells more shirts than the break-even point that revenue is higher than costs and a profit can be made - hence the significance of the break-even point.
+essential for PSG managers to know their 'break-even' points: the number of shirts sold by the club that earns revenue equal to the overall costs incurred to produce that quantity of shirts.
+Hence, this is the point at which the club makes neither a profit nor a loss.
+When the club makes more shirts than the break-even point, revenue is higher than costs and a profit can be made.